 Jodi Page

-On December 27, 1999 when I was diagnosed with pleural mesothelioma there were very few treatment options available.
+On December 27, 1999 when I was diagnosed with pleural mesothelioma there were very few mesothelioma treatment options available.
 If you were a stage 3 or 4 and the Mesothelioma had spread into other areas of the body there were actually no treatments available at that time.
 All I ever heard from doctors then was “as the cancer continued to spread and as symptoms came up the doctors would make you feel as comfortable as they could”.
 It would be a waiting game as to how long you would live and according to the doctors that time was short.

 All chemotherapy treatments were in clinical trial stages and little was known about how effective they would be.
 At the time it wasn’t known if any of the chemotherapies would actually even work on fighting mesothelioma.
 There was also very little known about the side effects of these chemotherapy treatments.
 One doctor told me that because of these unknown factors, even trying chemotherapy might do more harm than good.